DV

 What is the difference between VOO and VT?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a track the performance of the s&p 500 index, representing 500 of the largest u.s. companies. strategy, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with a track the ftse global all cap index, covering developed and emerging markets. approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VT?